On a sign-change conjecture of Schlosser and Zhou: Main term contributions

 In this section we split $c_1(n)$ and $c_{-1}(n)$ into a main plus an error term.

 We define

 \begin{lem} For $n\in\N$, we have

-Moreover, if $|E_1(n)|<|M_1(n)|$, then $\sgn(c_1(n))$ agrees with what is claimed in \Cref{C:MainConj} for these $n$. \end{lem} \begin{proof} By \Cref{lem:exact1}, the identity is equivalent to showing that $M_1(n)$ is the term $k=10$.
+Moreover, if $|E_1(n)|<|M_1(n)|$, then $\sgn(c_1(n))$ agrees with what is claimed in \Cref{C:MainConj} for these $n$. \end{lem} \begin{proof} By \Cref{lem:exact1}, the identity is equivalent to proving that $M_1(n)$ is the term $k=10$.
 Namely, we need to show that

 Plugging in \Cref{lem:Akjrewrite} and recalling the definition \eqref{eqn:alphajdef} to simplify $A_{10}(n)$, the right-hand side of \eqref{eqn:M1(n)} becomes

 Noting that the sum on $h$ equals $2\cos(2\pi(\frac4{25}+\frac{3n}{10}))$ yields \eqref{eqn:M1(n)}, and hence the claimed identity.